 - I have backed up all my personal data to OneDrive for Business (recommended) or my H:drive

 - I have completed the Windows 7 to 10 upgrade Ask form to notify ICT of software requirements or potential issues

-If your staff computer is still operating Windows 7, then you will need to upgrade to Windows 10 before January 2020.
-We strongly recommend you read all the information on these web pages, as staff are required to take action prior to the upgrade to ensure that data, applications and any specialist equipment is not lost or impacted.
+If your staff computer is still operating Windows 7 we strongly recommend you read all the information on these web pages, as staff are required to take action prior to upgrading to Windows 10 to ensure that data, applications and any specialist equipment is not lost or impacted.

 ICT will manage the move to Windows 10 by upgrading departments in phases.
-Staff who are currently using Windows 7 will receive a pop-up on their computer from ICT informing them that they will be required to upgrade to Windows 10.
+Staff who are currently using Windows 7 will either receive an email or a pop-up on their computer from ICT informing them that they will be required to upgrade to Windows 10.

-Staff will then be contacted by email when it is their turn to upgrade.
-This email will be sent from the ICT Service Desk.
+This email will be sent from the Windows 10 upgrade team in ICT.
 It is important that you acknowledge this email as it will contain instructions on how to upgrade, a time period in which to upgrade and how to get help.

-Staff will be required to complete a “wipe and upgrade” to their computer.
+The Windows 10 project team will manually complete a “wipe and upgrade” to your computer.
 This means that all applications and files saved either on the desktop or on the computers local drive will be wiped.
 Once upgraded it will feel as if you are working from a brand-new computer, although a few core items will copy across after the upgrade.

 Windows 10 FAQs

 What does “wipe and upgrade” mean?